HOW WE OPERATE & WHAT YOU CAN EXPECT

 WE MAKE TIME FOR OUR CLIENTS

 In almost every single review we get from our clients, the time we take for them is one of the main compliments we receive.
 We’re super proud of it and wouldn’t want it any other way.
 It starts when you ask us for an offer.
-We rarely ever send an actual offer from the first time, but instead we take a bit of time to ask questions first, about your preferences and needs.
+We make sure to know your wishes as much as possible before we start sending you offers.
 We tend to send long emails, explaining in detail all the options and the reasons why we suggest one thing and not an other, as we know it can get confusing and you don’t always find the right information on the internet.
 Once you arrive, we try to make sure that at least one of the owners meets with you in order to reply to all your questions, to make you able to put a face to a name and to make sure you know we’re available.
+You’ll also get a number on which you can reach us in case of any problems and we do our absolute best to assist you even when you have a problem that has nothing to do with us.

 WE DON’T WORK FOR FREE AND WE DON’T RISK LOSING OUR OWN MONEY